sadedil/HorizontalPrivilegeEscalationDemo/README.md

 }
 ```

-Seems like we solved the problem, Alice can not read the emails belonging to Bob (and vice versa).
-But what `GetLoggedInUserId()` method does?
+Seems like we solved the problem.
+Alice cannot read the emails belonging to Bob anymore (and vice versa).
+But what does the `GetLoggedInUserId()` method do?

 The content could be changed with your login scenarios but in summary, it is a simple method written by me to extract the logged-in userId from the `HTTP Authorization header`.
-In our example I used `Controller.User.Claims` but it can be changed according to your scenario.
+In our example, I used `Controller.User.Claims` but it can be changed according to your scenario.

 We've got the core logic sorted out, but now we face a new challenge: **How do we ensure that developers remember to call `GetLoggedInUserId()` in every action method of each controller?** This is where we made the decision to proceed with *Roslyn Analyzers*.

 I know there are pros, cons, and even other methods you can use according to your scenario.
 Please check the [Questions & Answers](#questions--answers) section at the end of the article.

-## Adding our first Roslyn Analyzer to our codebase
+## Adding Our First Roslyn Analyzer to Our Codebase

 Let's begin by looking at the results first. **What will we achieve by creating the analyzer?**

 Developers will receive a direct reminder if something is missing.
-For example, they might see a message like, "*You haven't called the `GetLoggedInUserId()` method.
+For example, they might see a message like: "*You haven't called the `GetLoggedInUserId()` method.
 Do you have everything under control?*"

 > Here is a screenshot taken from *Visual Studio*.
 >![A screenshot from Visual Studio](docs/Image1-Vulnerable-Endpoint-Reporting.png)